 Let's Get Smart and Protect Our Pollinators!

-Thankfully, people recognize the need to protect our pollinators and are planting pollinator gardens, landscapes, and avoiding toxic herbicides, insecticides, and fungicides.
+Thankfully, people recognize the need to protect our pollinators and are planting pollinator gardens and landscapes, and avoiding toxic herbicides, insecticides, and fungicides.

 Plant plants - preferably native and drought tolerant - to keep your yard blooming all year long.

 Maintain a water source - just a shallow dish with small stones will do.

 Enjoy some less-tended areas in your yard - so the pollinators have a home all year long.